Tonixhymshiti/TicTacToe-React/README.md

 # TicTacToe-React
-A simple TicTacToe built using only React :).
+A simple TicTacToe game built using only React :).

 # Technologies
 * React 18.1.0